Glorious Goodwood Festival Betting Offers & Free Bets 2019

 Next it’s the Thoroughbred Stakes, another group three 1-mile race that goes back to 1993, Frankie Dettori wont his on 5 occasions between 1995 and 2012.

-Sandwiched in the middle of the group races is the Betfed Mile, a one-mile class 2 handicap with the largest prize fund for a race of this type £150,000.
-It’s back to the group two’s next with the King George Stakes, this 5f sprint is open to 3yo’s and carries a £300,000 purse with over £170,000 for the winner.
+It’s back to the group two’s next with the race of the day, the King George Stakes, this 5f sprint is open to 3yo’s and carries a £300,000 purse with over £170,000 for the winner.
 The race was established in 1911 to commemorate the coronation of King George V. Lester Piggott is the leading jockey winning the race on 9 occasions on 8 different horses.

-Day Five – Saturday 5th August 2017
+Day Five – Saturday 3rd August 2019

 The end of the festival sees three big field handicap races that gives punters a chance to place some nice each-way bets.
 The first is open to 2yo males followed by a 3yo+ race, both class 2 run over 7 furlongs, before the festival curtain falls with a class 3 1 mile 1 furlong race for four-year-olds and older.